-Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

+Ceilings

+Repair category: 1

+Notes: Minor blemishes observed.

-Ceilings Repair category: Notes: Within the limitations of our inspection no significant defects were noted.
-Attention is drawn to an area of staining within the front bedroom apartment.
-Cosmetic repairs would be prudent to this area once fully dried out.
+Within the limitations of our inspection no significant defects were noted.